GraphiCortex/CMU_15_462/notes/18_Monte_Carlo_RTX.md

 ![1544900153356](assets/1544900153356.jpg)

 If no occlusion is present, all directions chosen in computing estimate “hit” the light source.
-(Choice of direction only matters if portion of light is occluded from surface point p, 即半影区域)
+(Choice of direction only matters if portion of light is occluded from surface point p,i.e. penumbra area)

 ![1544900216991](assets/1544900216991.jpg)